rosin-project/rxros2/README_PY.md

 The operator `rxros2.sample_with_frequency` will at regular intervals emit the last element or message of the observable message stream it was applied on - that is independent of whether it has changed or not.
 This means that the observable message stream produced by `rxros2.sample_with_frequency` may contain duplicated messages if the frequency is too high and it may miss messages in case the frequency is too low.
 This is the preferred way in ROS2 to publish messages on a topic and therefore a needed operation.

 The operation operator `rxros2.sample_with_frequency` comes in two variants.
-One that is executing in the current thread and one that is executing in a specified thread also known as a coordination in Rxpython.
+One that is executing in the current thread and one that is executing in a specified thread also known as a coordination in RxPy.

 #### Syntax: